-Hiring a digital marketing freelancer is a common practice nowadays for many brands and has many advantages which we go into further on.
+Hiring a digital marketing freelancer is a common practice for brands across all industries and has many advantages which we go into further on.
 The best freelancers are not newbies, most of them climbed the ranks working at marketing agencies or other in-house capacities for a considerable amount of time.

 By the time they decide to break out on their own they are most likely highly experienced and confident professionals who have spent years learning and improving their skills to become experts in specific marketing roles and niches.